uofajillian/edx-documentation/en_us/xblock/source/concepts/events.rst

 learner submits an answer or otherwise interacts with your XBlock, an event should record that action.

-Your XBlock must emit an event to `assigning a grade <Publish Grade Events>`_ to a learner.
+Your XBlock must emit an event to :ref:`assign a grade <Publish Grade Events>` to a learner.

 Analysis of events can provide insight about how learners use the XBlock in the runtime application.
 Using event data, analysts should be able to reconstruct